telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 not exist in the corresponding `else` block.)
 You can also create a block by wrapping some Lua code in a `do...end` block.

-Lua treats the delcaration of a local variable as a statement.
+Lua treats the declaration of a local variable as a statement.
 Therefore, you can put a local-variable declaration anywhere you can put a statement.
 Like Go, Lua encourages declaring variables only where they are needed or used.
 It is not bad practice (in Lua) to declare a local variable in the middle of